7 Steps for Managing Your Retirement

 Your manager won't know your plans for the future.
-He or she may even feel anxious about raising the subject with you, as doing so could be viewed as age discrimination in some circumstances.
+They may even feel anxious about raising the subject with you, as doing so could be viewed as age discrimination in some circumstances.

-If you're unsure about making the first move, look for indicators that he is open to discussing your retirement.
-During a one-on-one, he may ask what plans you have or where you see yourself in five years, for example.
+If you're unsure about making the first move, look for indicators that they're open to discussing your retirement.
+During a one-on-one, they may ask what plans you have or where you see yourself in five years, for example.

 Above all, don't avoid the topic.
 Even if it feels stressful to think about and plan, make sure it's on your manager's radar.

 Avoid the temptation to just let yourself "wind down" once you've made the decision to retire.

 You may find yourself counting the days to retirement, but you'll likely have plenty that you still need and want to do, particularly if someone new will be taking over your position when you go.